File photo of Raheem Sterling. Photograph:( AFP )

-Sterling, 24, posted on Instagram on Sunday, referencing a story from January about City teammate Tosin Adarabioyo reportedly buying an expensive house despite never having started a Premier League match.
+In his Instagram post Sterling, 24, referred to a story from January about City teammate Tosin Adarabioyo reportedly buying an expensive house despite never having started a Premier League match.

-Sterling, who recently signed a contract extension with Manchester City, has previously faced negative publicity, often for non-football issues.
+The PFA was also critical of the media's portrayal of Sterling, who has previously faced negative publicity, often for non-football issues.